Victorian Aboriginal Housing and Homelessness Framework

 The Victorian Aboriginal Housing and Homelessness Summit

-Thirteen workshops will be covered at the Summit over two sessions.
-The morning session will focus on the “building blocks” of the Aboriginal housing sector, while the afternoon session focuses on “life events” that impact on the housing experiences of many Aboriginal Victorians.
-Participants will choose a morning session and an afternoon session to contribute to.
+The day continued with thirteen workshops over two sessions.
+The morning session focused on the “building blocks” of the Aboriginal housing sector, while the afternoon session focused on “life events” that impact on the housing experiences of many Aboriginal Victorians.
+You can view the background and discussion papers from The Summit below.

 Regular updates will be provided via this page.